 School public health service

-Kent Community Health (NHS) Foundation Trust is commissioned by Kent County Council (KCC) to deliver the primary school public health service and the Adolescent & Targeted Emotional Health Service across Kent.
+Kent Community Health (NHS) Foundation Trust is commissioned by Kent County Council (KCC) to deliver the School Public Health Service (primary and secondary) and the Children and Young People’s Counselling Service across Kent.

 These services support children and young people in Kent both attending and not attending school.
 They lead and deliver key elements of the Healthy Child Programme, including the National Childhood Measurement Programme.
 The services works closely with schools, parents and young people to deliver early intervention and to optimise the health and wellbeing of children and young people aged 5 to 18 years old.